reeseschultz/ReeseUnityDemos/README.md

 You should, however, write to the following component in your user code:

 * `NavNeedsDestination` - Exists if the agent needs a destination.
-There's field in here named `Value` of type `float3` which comprises your requested destination as a 3D coordinate.
+In this `struct`, there's a self-explanatory `float3` named `Destination`.
+There's also an optional `bool` named `Teleport`, which toggles teleportation to the provided `Destination`.

 See the [NavDestinationSystem](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Demo/Nav/NavDestinationSystem.cs) and [NavPointAndClickDestinationSystem](https://github.com/reeseschultz/ReeseUnityDemos/blob/master/Assets/Scripts/Demo/Nav/NavPointAndClickDestinationSystem.cs) in [Assets/Scripts/Demo/Nav](https://github.com/reeseschultz/ReeseUnityDemos/tree/master/Assets/Scripts/Demo/Nav) for examples of querying and reading information out of agents to determine when and how to assign destinations.